inofix/liferay-modules/README.md

 liferay-modules is a collection of portlets, hooks and other plugins which customize or extend the Liferay Portal Platform.

+This collection is created and maintained by Inofix GmbH, a Luzern bases company specialized on the development and operation of Liferay Portal Solutions.
+Visit us at <a href="http://www.inofix.ch" target="_blank">www.inofix.ch</a>.

 ## Installation

 If you want to use Inofix' modules for liferay in your portal installation,